How To Say Goodbye to Sickle Cell Disease Forever: The Power of PGD

 6. There are risks around prenatal testing – CVS or Amniocentesis – womb infection or miscarriage may result.

 7. There are challenges with the cost of the procedure in countries where people pay out of pocket.

-In respect of safety, this will depend on some elements:
+This will depend on some elements:

 Potential areas of concern for safety are:

-The couple will need to understand that while Preimplantation Genetic Diagnosis can reduce the chance of having a child with SS genotype, it is not 100% certain.
+The couple will need to understand that while Preimplantation Genetic Diagnosis can reduce the chance of having a child with the SS genotype, it is not 100% certain.

-This also applies to the S-Bthalassemia condition.
+Utilising the power of PGD also applies to the S-Bthalassemia condition.